akarnokd/async-enumerable/README.md

 AsyncEnumerable<String> strings = AsyncEnumerable.fromArray("a", "b", "c", "d");
 ```

-`AsyncEnumerable<T>` is a deferred cold source, which can be synchronous or asynchronous, and one
+`AsyncEnumerable<T>` is a deferred cold source, which can be synchronous or asynchronous, the
-requires to call `enumerator()` to receive another interface,
+`enumerator()` has to be called to receive another interface,
 `hu.akarnokd.asyncenum.AsyncEnumerator` to be "iterated" over.

 ```java